imrajdas/imrajdas/about.md

 permalink: /about/
 ---

 I’m building software at MayaData.
 In the past, I worked on a wide range of technologies with many startups.
-I am having 3+ years of hands-on experience on different cloud technologies like Serverless, Kubernetes, Prometheus and many more.
+I am having good amount of hands-on experience on different cloud technologies like Serverless, Kubernetes, Prometheus and many more.

 ### Open Source Contributions
  * [LitmusChaos](https://github.com/litmuschaos/litmus) - Cloud Native Chaos Engineering Project